thirdgen88/ignition-docker/docs/README.md

 Note that if you wish to remove a third-party module from your gateway, you will need to remove it from `/path/to/my/modules` after removing it through the Gateway Webpage.
 If you do not remove the module from the bind-mount path, it will be relinked the next time the gateway restarts.

 If you wish to overwrite a built-in module with one from the bind-mount path, declare an environment variable `GATEWAY_MODULE_RELINK=true`.
 This will cause the built-in module to be removed and the new one linked in its place prior to gateway startup.

+## Upgrading a volume-persisted Ignition Container

+_New with latest 7.9.11 and 8.0.2 images as of 2019-06-28!_

+Upgrading Ignition versions is now supported!
+If you have your container bound with a named volume to `/var/lib/ignition/data` (as described above), upgrading to a newer container is now just a matter of stopping/removing the existing container, and starting a new container against a newer image.
+Just make sure to connect the same volume to the new container and the entrypoint script will handle running the upgrader and conduct any additional provisioning actions automatically.

+Note:  If you attempt to start a container bound to a newer-version image, an error will be produced and the container will not start.
+Upgrades are supported, and downgrades are disallowed (as expected).

+## How to set Gateway Timezone

+To set the gateway timezone, simply add a `TZ` environment variable to the container:

+    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition/data \
+        -e GATEWAY_ADMIN_PASSWORD=password \
+        -e TZ="America/Chicago"
+        -d kcollins/ignition:latest

+Once the gateway starts, you should be able to see the designated local time in the _Environment_ section of the Gateway Status Overview Webpage.

 # License